 Popular Events in Greece

-With a history of 3,000 years, Athens, the capital of Greece, is the oldest still-inhabited city in Europe.
+With a history of 3,000 years, Athens, the capital of Greece, is the oldest still inhabited city in Europe.
 Located almost in the center of the country, it serves as a transportation hub to the Greek islands and various places of the mainland.
 A city of contrasts, Athens combines Classical, Neoclassical and modern architecture.
-You will see busy shopping streets and secluded paved paths, all in the city center.
-The most important sightseeings are within a short walking distance to each other, creating something like a round path.
+You will see busy shopping streets and secluded paved paths and streets offering many restaurants, all in the city center.
+The most important sightseeing are within a short walking distance to each other, creating something like a round path.

 The first inhabitants of the capital of Greece had built their homes on the Acropolis Rock, in the Prehistoric times.
 Along centuries, people started moving on the lower grounds around the rock and built an early temple to goddess Athena on top of it.
 Gradually they got organized as a city-state and made laws.
 The first innovative laws in Athens were set in the 8th century BC by Solon, who declared equal all Athenian men (except slaves) and abolished any inherited title or privilege.
 In fact, the laws of Solon are considered the cornerstones for the new political system that would be formed in the next centuries, democracy.

 During the Persian Wars (490-479 BC), the early temple of Athena in Athens was burnt down, as was most of the city.
 After the victory of Athens in the Persian Wars, the city largely developed in the economy, trade, and culture.
 Led by Pericles, Athens entered its Golden Age, as it is called.
 The political system of democracy was formed, giving all citizens the right to speak their voice in public meetings, vote for the fate of the city and hold official chairs.

 New philosophical ideas were born, impressive public buildings were constructed, including the Acropolis as we see it today, festivals would take place to honor the gods, education was open to every citizen and a new form of art was created, theatre.